Low Maintenance Front Yard Landscaping Ideas That Look Beautiful Without Consuming Your Entire Weekend

 Stepping Paths

-Less grass means less work, and clear paths prevent worn patches.
-Stone underfoot feels intentional and practical.
+Less grass means less mowing, and clear paths prevent those worn dirt patches that never grow back properly.

 Raised Perennials